 County of Brant

-This mainly rural municipality in Southern Ontario is home to several communities, the largest of which is Paris, which borders Six Nations of the Grand River, the largest First Nations Reserve in Canada, and surrounds the city of Brantford.
+This mainly rural municipality in Southern Ontario is home to several communities, the largest of which is Paris, located up stream on the Heritage Grand River from Brantford and the Six Nations of the Grand River Territory which is in one of North America’s last pristine Carolinian Forests.

 Come play, explore and learn about a unique chapter of Canadian history in this culturally rich county of beautiful rural communities.